-- e Financial Report Ended 30 June 2022 Note 6 Assets we manage 2022 202 6.3.
-Investments in associates, joint arrangements and subsidiaries \$'000 \$'00 (a) Investments in associates Investments in associates accounted for by the equity method are: - Geelong Regional Library Corporation Geelong Regional Library Corporation Background At the 30 June 2021 the Corangamite Regional Library Corporation was wound up and d councils: Colac Otway Shire, Corangamite Shire, Moyne Shire and Warrnambool City. isbanded on agreement of the four me ember At the 1 July 2021 the Council transitioned to the Geelong Regional Library Corporation I results of this are shown below. by agreement with five (5) member co uncils, th The Geelong Regional Library Corporation is a corporation owned by five (5) councils: Be Geelong, Colac Otway Shire, Golden Plains Shire and Surf Coast Shire.
-Colac Otway Sh ۱r Fair value of Council's investment in Geelong Regional Library Corporation Council's share of accumulated surplus/(deficit) Council's share of accumulated surplus(deficit) at start of year - Reported surplus(deficit) for year (1) Transfers (to) from reserves - Council's share of accumulated surplus(deficit) at end of year (1) Council's share of reserves Council's share of reserves at start of year - Transfers (to) from reserves - Council's share of reserves at end of year (based on population) - Movement in carrying value of specific investment Movement in carrying value of specific investment Carrying value of investment at start of year (1)
+At the 30 June 2021 the Corangamite Regional Library Corporation was wound up and disbanded on agreement of the four member councils: Colac Otway Shire, Corangamite Shire, Moyne Shire and Warmambool City.

+At the 1 July 2021 the Council transitioned to the Geelong Regional Library Corporation by agreement with five (5) member councils, the results of this are shown below.

+The Geelong Regional Library Corporation is a corporation owned by five (5) councils: Borough of Queenscliffe, City of Greater Geelong, Colac Otway Shire, Golden Plains Shire and Surf Coast Shire.
+Colac Otway Shire has a 1.42% equity interest.

+Fair value of Council's investment in Geelong Regional Library Corporation - Council's share of accumulated surplus/(deficit) Council's share of accumulated surplus(deficit) at start of year - - Reported surplus(deficit) for year (1) - Transfers (to) from reserves - - Council's share of accumulated surplus(deficit) at end of year (1) Council's share of reserves Council's share of reserves at start of year - - Transfers (to) from reserves - - Council's share of reserves at end of year (based on population) - Movement in carrying value of specific investment Carrying value of investment at start of year - - Share of surplus(deficit) for year (1) - Share of asset adjustment 148 - Carrying value of investment at end of year 147 -